Santorini Sightseeing: Top 15 Best Things to do in Santorini, Greece

 Greek Winery Tour

-Since ancient times, the people of Santorini have been producing wine, but it wasn’t popular until the middle ages.
+Since ancient times, the people of Santorini have been producing wine, but it wasn’t popular until the Middle Ages.
 They make blended and rosé wines from the white grapes they harvest.
 A winery tour will take you to the wine region of Santorini, where you’ll get to taste the finest wines available.
-There’s also a wine museum you can visit located in a cave inside Koutsoyannopoulos Winery near Messaria.
+There’s also a wine museum you can visit, located in a cave inside Koutsoyannopoulos Winery near Messaria.

 Ancient Akrotiri Ruins